Differences and Similarities between 本来 (běn lái) and 原来 (yuán lái)

-(Besides the detailed explanation about the differences between 本来 and 原来, you can also check more HSK related grammar tutorial videos at here.)
+(For more information on the differences between 本来 and 原来, check out these HSK grammar tutorial videos.)

 (Zhè búshì wǒ běnlái de yòngyì.)

 a.
 You can use 本来 as an adverb to mean “originally,” “at first,” or “to begin with.”
 It can be placed before or after the subject in a sentence.

 (Tā běnlái bù xǐhuan zhègè gōngzuò, hòulái mànmàn jiù xíguàn le.)